redkite-labs/redkitecms-docs/book/handle-external-files.rst

 Cut / Paste commands when you want to move.

 When you want only to move a file or a folder you can use drag and drop too.

+.. class:: fork-and-edit

+Found a typo ?
+Something is wrong in this documentation ? `Just fork and edit it !`_

+.. _`Just fork and edit it !`: https://github.com/redkite/redkite-docs